BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/cdpdm.md

 ![CDPDM Installation](../images/cdpdm.png)

 ## Configuration
+- Start by downloading the Customer Configuration File from the project kick-off e-mail.
 - You can upload the Customer Configuration File via the Administration tool.
 - Right-click on the add-in and click Upload Customer Configuration File...
 - Browse to the Customer Configuration File.
-This file link in the project kick-off email.

 ![CDPDM Menu](../images/cdpdm_menu.png)

+>[!NOTE]
-You can configure the settings of CDPDM by adding the server credentials manually.
+> You can configure the settings of CDPDM by adding the credentials of the Customer Configuration File manually.
+Contact support for help.

-- Right-click on CDPDM under Add-ins in the Administration tool and click Settings...
-- Add the credentials from our support team.
-- Close the settings window.

 ## Updating Add-ins